arnobl/DSL-demo/README.md

 `MyRule returns MyRule: 'mytoken';`

-where `returns` precise the name of the class to instantiate (this class does not exist yet, it is Xtext that generate it in the `src-gen` folder).
+where `returns` precises the name of the class to instantiate (this class does not exist yet, it is Xtext that generates it in the `src-gen` folder).